 - Mobile plant operators must be licensed and verified as competent to operate the plant. - On-site vehicles must have operational reversing alarms and flashing beacons. - All plant must be on-boarded to site and re-checked at least annually.
-A visual indicator must be displayed on the plant to confirm approval for use. - Mobile plant will have plant risk assessments, Original Equipment Manufacturer (OEM) Manuals, Daily Operator Inspection checklists and maintenance work sheets available for review. - · Items of mobile plant will be tagged out if any fault exists which renders the plant unsafe. - · Seatbelts, where fitted, must be worn. - Controls must be implemented if slewing plant operates within physical reach of live traffic. - No person is to be within the slew zone of an operating excavator unless the bucket is grounded or contained within a trench. - Where practical, vehicles and mobile plant must be reverse-parked when not in use. - Vehicles and plant must not be parked in a manner that may allow unplanned movement, nor be left unattended with engines running.
+A visual indicator must be displayed on the plant to confirm approval for use. - Mobile plant will have plant risk assessments and Original Equipment Manufacturer (OEM) Manuals. - Mobile Plant Daily Operator Inspection checklists must be available for review. - Items of mobile plant must be tagged out if any fault exists which renders the plant unsafe. - · Seatbelts, where fitted, must be worn. - Controls must be implemented if slewing plant operates within physical reach of live traffic. - No person is to be within the slew zone of an operating excavator unless the bucket is grounded or contained within a trench.
+Where practical, vehicles and mobile plant must be reverse-parked - Vehicles and plant must not be parked in a manner that may allow unplanned movement, nor be left unattended with engines running.